merely-useful/py-rse/index.md

 Our approach to research software engineering is based on three related concepts:

--   [Open science][open_science]
-    focuses on making data, methods, and results freely available to all by publishing them under [open licenses][open_license].
+-   \gref{Open science}{open_science} focuses on making data, methods, and results freely available to all by publishing them under \gref{open licenses}{open_license}.

--   [Reproducible research][reproducible_research]
-    means ensuring that anyone with access to data and software can feasibly reproduce results, both to check them and to build on them.
--   Software is [sustainable][sustainable_software]
+-   \gref{Reproducible research}{reproducible_research} means ensuring that anyone
+    with access to data and software can feasibly reproduce results, both to check them and to build on them.  - Software is
-    if it's easier for people to maintain it and extend it than to replace it.
-    However,
-    sustainability isn't just a property of the software: it also depends on the skills and culture of its users.
+    \gref{sustainable}{sustainable_software} if it's easier for people to maintain it and extend it than to replace it.
+However, sustainability isn't just a property of the software: it also depends on the skills and culture of its users.

 People often conflate these three ideas, but they are distinct.